dbaudio-soundscape/db-Soundscape-control-with-DiGiCo-SD-Consoles/README.md

 <a name="setupDigicoWithPollingBridge" />

-## **Enabling bidirectional communication for d&b Soundscape channel control using RemoteProtocolBridge**
+## **5. Enabling bidirectional communication for d&b Soundscape channel control using RemoteProtocolBridge**

 ### **General**
 The OSC protocol specification does not define how valuechanges in a controlled device are kept in sync with what an external controller displays.